 On April 15, 1817, the New York State legislature voted to build the Erie and Champlain canals.
 Dignitaries turned the first shovel of soil in Rome on July 4, marking the start of Erie Canal construction.
 Eight years later, the canal opened from Albany to Buffalo.
-The rest, as they say, is history.
+It's impact was immediate, profound and lasting.

 Many original documents, maps, journals, drawings, and architectural plans related to canal construction are available at the New York State Archives in Albany, the Albany Institute of History & Art, the Erie Canal Museum in Syracuse, and other historical institutions.